Your First 24 Hours AbroadFotolia

 If you have taken a flight half-way around the world, you are probably extremely exhausted by now.
 You have taken the first steps to living overseas as an expat, now try to relax and get some rest.
 If it is still day time, you should just take a short nap or get something to eat.

-If you crawl between the sheets and pass out right away, it will take you a lot longer to adjust your sleeping rhythm.
+If you crawl between the sheets and pass out in the middle of the day, it will take you a lot longer to adjust your sleeping rhythm.
 However, try not to squeeze too much into your first day.
-You will be exhausted, and it won’t take too long until the jet-lag fully hits you.
+You will be most likely exhausted, and it won’t take too long until the jet-lag fully hits you.
+Plus, the following days of getting settled will be busy enough.